ivnvxd/pyquest/README.md

 ### Set <a id="set"></a>

-The third most common Python data structure.
-Sets were formerly somewhat reduced dictionaries, but over time their implementations began to diverge.
+The third most common Python data structure. `Sets` were formerly somewhat reduced `dictionaries`, but over time their implementations began to diverge.
 However, a `set` is still a hash table with appropriate performance on different types of operations.

 ```python